Painter-Pilgrim in Search of What Is Essential

 the island of Mallorca, where I lived with a Kurdish yogi and deepened my meditation practice

-In addition to original paintings, I share a small number of limited editions, letters from Paris, and occasional in-person gatherings.
+In addition to original paintings, I share a small number of limited editions, Letters from Paris, and occasional in-person gatherings.

 You are welcome here.